vankasteelj/detect-lang/README.md

 **Node.js module: input text, get language it's written in.
 It's that simple. **

-Based on Promises and thus working asynchronously (thanks to Bluebird), this module uses retext to analyse files & strings using Node.js
+Based on Thenable Promises and thus working asynchronously, this module uses retext to analyse files & strings using Node.js

 ------